Telo Island Surf Spots

 Breaks in fairly deep water and a wave many find they can surf waves bigger than they normally would tackle.

-Only negative is its only surfable up to head high as above that it turn's into a tsunami like surge of whitewater, that said it can one of the funnest waves waves you will ever surf between knee to head high.
+Only negative is its only surfable up to head high as above that it turn's into a tsunami like surge of whitewater, that said it can be one of the funnest waves waves you will ever surf between knee to head high.

 Mouse Traps (School yards)

-Mouse traps is a swell magnet, kind of like a mini sunset, a swinging peak, fat shoulders to carve and mousetrap like inside bowls.
+Mouse traps is a true swell magnet, kind of like a mini sunset, a swinging peak, fat shoulders to carve and mousetrap like inside bowls.

 Located near Kindie's we often anchor between the two waves and let guest choose the wave they want to surf.